 I’ve recently completed a few paintings using Turner Acryl Gouache Japanesque Colour paints, almost exclusively.
-In the past, I was able to achieve some pretty good results using their cousins, Turner Designer Gouache.
-Below, my painting of Hana Kimura is one of the first times that I’ve done any serious working using Turner’s line of Acryl Gouache.
+In the past, I was able to achieve some pretty good results using their cousin, Turner Designer Gouache.
+Below, my painting of Hana Kimura is one of the first times that I’ve done any serious work using Turner’s line of Acryl Gouache.

 So What is Turner Acryl Gouache Anyway?